Tsuuunade/Air-Quality-Project/README.md

 6. **Access the Results**:
    - The database will be stored as a `.db` file.
-   - The dashboard will be accessible in your web browser.
+   - The dashboard will be accessible in the web browser.

 ---